austenjt/chord-chart-service/README.md

 ##  Schema generate

-The application.properties is configured to allow Spring data to initialize the database via schema.sql file.
-Alternatively, you can disable this and allow JPA to create the tables.
+The application.properties is configured to allow Spring data to initialize the database.
+To enable this feature, set `spring.jpa.hibernate.ddl-auto=create-drop` , otherwise, disable it with `spring.jpa.hibernate.ddl-auto=none` when site is in production mode.

 ## Goal